daviddenton/databob.kotlin/README.md

 bits of default test data for multiple tests which will lead to an explosion of [ObjectMother](http://martinfowler.com/bliki/ObjectMother.html)-type methods with small variations to suit particular tests.

 What we really want are completely randomised instances, with important overrides set-up only for tests that rely on them.

-No sharing of test data across tests.
-Ever.
+No sharing of test data across tests. <b>Ever</b>.

 #### Enter Databob
 For a completely randomised instance, including non-primitive sub-tree objects: